 - Simply follow up the pop-up Extend Volume Wizard via several clicks.

-Restrictions to adjust partition size with Windows 11 native tool
+Restrictions to resize Windows 11 partition with native tool

-- It cannot resize partition smaller beyond the point where unmovable files are located.
+- It cannot shrink partition beyond the point where unmovable files are located.

-- It can only shrink partition to the left and make Unallocated space on the right.
+- It can only shrink partition towards left and make Unallocated space on the right.

 - It can only extend partition when there's contiguous Unallocated space on the right.